Mayreeobi/Stock-Market-Analysis/README.md

 - pandas: For data manipulation and analysis.
 - datetime: For handling date and time.
 - matplotlib.pyplot: For plotting and visualization.

+## Dataset Description:
+- Date: represent the date or time stamp of the data point, indicating when the data was scraped.
+- Symbol: Represent the stock's symbol or ticker
+- Open: The opening price of the stock at the begining of the trading day.
+- High: The highest price at which the stock traded during trading day.
+- Low: The lowest price at which the stock traded during the trading day.
+- Close: The closing price of the stock at the end of the trading day.
+- Volumne: The total number of shares traded during the trading day.

 ## Analysis Metrics
 - Daily Return: The daily percentage change in the stock’s value.